 According to our partners, PWNA is.

 Strong Partners = Strong Reservations

-Our constituents — the people we serve and directly impact through our work — are our reservation Program Partners.
+Our customers — the people we serve and most directly impact through our work — are our reservation Program Partners.

-Regardless of a reservation partner’s core focus (nutrition, education, health care), our main goal is to help improve reservation programs and to work to develop local leaders who can drive social change for the reservations.
+Regardless of a reservation partner’s core focus (nutrition, education, health, etc.), our main goal is to help improve reservation programs and to help develop local leaders who can drive social change for the reservations.
 PWNA measures this change through partner-focused outcomes.
-Our partners in turn work directly with community members on client-focused outcomes, such as reducing hunger and disease rates or increasing graduation rates.
+And these partners in turn work directly with community members on client-focused outcomes such as reducing hunger and disease rates or increasing graduation rates.

-PWNA serves the immediate needs of the reservations and supports long-term solutions.
-To better understand how our work impacts individuals and families, we track the immediate volume and impact of materials and seasonal services we provide, as well as long-term outcomes.
+PWNA serves immediate needs and supports long-term solutions on the reservations.
+To better understand how our work impacts individuals and families, we track the immediate volume and impact of the materials and seasonal services we provide, as well as long-term outcomes.

 Material Services (Immediate Relief)

 Collaborating with our Material Services partners, PWNA provides essential supplies and seasonal services for Northern Plains and Southwest reservations, education and animal welfare.
 Yet, even while meeting immediate needs through the provision of goods and services, we are also having a long-term impact.